MetPX/sarracenia/docs/Reference/sr3.1.rst

 is used to scan directories.
 A Common need when a data source is not easily accessed with python scripts is to use the script callback::

-   flow_callback_prepend sarracenia.flowcb.script.Script
+   flowCallbackPrepend sarracenia.flowcb.script.Script

    script_gather get_weird_data.sh

-Using the *_prepend* variant of the *flow_callback* option, will have the Script callback class's entry point, before the File callback...
+Using the *_prepend* variant of the *flowCallback* option, will have the Script callback class's entry point, before the File callback...
 So A script will be executed, and then the directory will be checked for new files.
 Here is part of the Script callback class::